The Safety of a Packed Calendar: When Busyness Shields You From Feelings

 This isn’t about abandoning your ambitions or responsibilities.
 It’s about challenging the belief system that equates slowing down with danger, laziness, or unworthiness.
 It’s about recognizing that your value exists independent of your productivity.

-Dr. Brené Brown’s 2022 research on perfectionism and achievement reveals something powerful: the most resilient high-achievers are those who can separate their worth from their work.
+Dr. Brené Brown’s 2022 research on perfectionism and achievement reveals something powerful: the most resilient driven are those who can separate their worth from their work.
 They maintain ambition without making it the sole source of their identity or safety.

 This separation doesn’t happen overnight.
 It’s a gradual process of creating small moments of stillness and learning to tolerate the discomfort that initially arises.
 It’s about building a different kind of safety—one based on self-compassion rather than external validation.